 All the dals dry roasted separately

-Cooled, soaked and dried.
-Finally ground to a smooth or little coarse paste
+Cooled, soaked, and dried.
+Finely ground to a smooth or little coarse paste

 Steamed as balls for 15 mins.
-Then grated to a fine pieces.
+Then grated to fine pieces.

 Ukkarai | Okkarai | Paruppu Puttu

 Split Yellow Moong Dal – 1/4 cup (Or you can use only channa dhal also)

 Vellam/Jaggery – 1 cup (or more as per your taste)

 Cardamom powder – 1/4 tsp

 Fried Cashews – 5 -6

 How to make Ukkarai: